bhavesh0124/NLP-News-Virality-Prediction/README.md

 ### 5. Prediction

 As test set I have used both trending and normal urls from India Today's website.
-A prediction of 0